Factsheet: What is a Fair Dismissal?

 In every case, having established a potentially fair reason, a Tribunal will decide if the dismissal was reasonable.
 This essentially involves two considerations

-Every case is different and whilst every Tribunal should apply the law in the same way it can be difficult to predict outcomes.
-At Martin Searle Solicitors we are experts in advising on dismissals and can help employers protect their businesses by dealing with potential dismissals fairly.
+Every case is different and whilst every Tribunal should apply the law in the same way, it can be difficult to predict outcomes.
+At Martin Searle Solicitors we are experts in advising on dismissals and can help you as employers protect your businesses by dealing with potential dismissals fairly.